+Another factor to consider when starting a business is your personal liability.
 If you're a sole proprietor, you are personally responsible for all the debts of your business.
 Protection is especially important for these types of business owners — if you're unable to pay your bills, creditors could come after your personal assets.

 You can purchase life insurance and disability income insurance to cover you, with the business named as the beneficiary.
-Upon death or disability, the policy will pay your business a certain amount of money, which it can then use to cover its normal operating expenses like rent, utilities, employee salaries, advertising and maintenance costs.
+Upon death or disability, the policy will pay your business a certain amount of money, which it can then use to cover its normal operating expenses like rent, utilities, employee salaries, advertising, and maintenance costs.

-Your business can also purchase life insurance and disability income insurance on a key employee (i.e. an employee who brings in substantial accounts or has specialized knowledge or talent).
+Your business can also purchase life insurance and disability income insurance on a key employee (i.e., an employee who brings in substantial accounts or has specialized knowledge or talent).
 In the event of a death or disability, your business would receive a sum of money to compensate for the lost income generated by the event, or for the cost of replacing the employee.

 Note: These types of policies are different from workers' compensation insurance, which nearly all states require businesses to have.
 Workers' compensation insurance provides compensation to your employees if they become injured at work or get sick from job-related causes.
 Once an employee opts to receive benefits under such a policy, he or she is usually prohibited from suing your business for the same injuries.